jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

             .count()
 ```

-But of course, we learned from Lesson #1 that there's probably and even better and shorter way to say it.
-IntelliJ IDEA
+Of course, Lesson #1 says there's probably an even better and shorter way to say it.
+IntelliJ IDEA quietly suggested
-quietly informed me what that way was by suggesting that I merge the call chain to `count()`, which of course totally
+that the call chain on the collection type could be simplified to `count()`, which totally makes sense.
+Why say more
-makes sense.
-Why say more when you can do it with less?
+when you can do it with less?
 Steven Wright would be proud.

 ## From left field: Packing tips for frequent travellers